 Not all law firms located in the suburbs will be considered “suburban” firms.
 Some are simply small to medium sized commercial firms that are located close to their commercial clients.

-Australian Government Solicitor, ASIC, Prosecution departments (OPP in Victoria, ODPP in NSW, etc), ACCC, Attorney-General’s Department, Consumer Affairs Victoria.
+For example, government “law firms” would include the Australian Government Solicitor, ASIC, Prosecution departments (OPP in Victoria, ODPP in NSW, etc), ACCC, Attorney-General’s Department and Consumer Affairs Victoria.

 There are many international law firms that have recently arrived in Australia.
 For example, Clyde & Co, Seyfarth Shaw and Squire Patton Boggs.
-These firms are very successful overseas, but their brands have yet to really penetrate the Australian market – I’ll add these to the lists in due course.
+These firms are very successful overseas, but their brands have yet to really penetrate the Australian market – you can find a comprehensive list of international law firms here.

 Which law firm is the best?